-- Sends a print job directly to the network printers without using a print server. - Notifies when a printing error occurs. - Prints documents using other printers in the printer group when the specified printer is busy (Recovery Printing). - Notifies on print job (data sent) completion. - Equally divides the number of copies to be printed among the selected printers in the printer group (Parallel Printing).
+- Sends a print job directly to the network printers without using a print server. - Notifies when a printing error occurs. - Prints documents using other printers in the printer group when the specified printer is busy (Recovery Printing). - Equally divides the number of copies to be printed among the selected printers in the printer group (Parallel Printing).

-- □ The following must be the same for the specified printer and the printer selected for Recovery Printing or Parallel Printing. - Printer models (for Parallel Printing only) - Installed options (e.g. Paper tray unit) - Size and orientation of paper in each paper tray unit - Total memory - Installed fonts (including the downloaded fonts)
+- □ The following must be the same for the specified printer and the printers selected for Recovery Printing or Parallel Printing. - Printer models (for Parallel Printing only) - Installed options (e.g. Paper tray unit) - Size and orientation of paper in each paper tray unit - Total memory - Installed fonts (including the downloaded fonts)